mfabriczy/moodle-docker/README.md

 In the `config` file, you can set the `VNC_PORT`.
 For example, you can do this if the default port is already in use.

 #### Xdebug
-Xdebug is installed into the PHP-FPM container, however, it has only been tested and verified to be working on OS X El Capitan with PHPStorm 2017.3.2.
+Xdebug is installed into the PHP-FPM container, however, it has only been tested and verified to be working on macOS Mojave 10.14.2 with PHPStorm 2018.3.3.

-##### Installation instructions
-In the `config` file, set the value of the variable `XDEBUG_REMOTE_ADDR` to the en0 IP address of your local machine.
-You can get this value by using `ifconfig` in the terminal.

-You must also set that IP address in the `docker-php-ext-xdebug.ini` file.

-**Note:** _If your en0 IP address changes, you'll need to change the configuration files, tear down the environment and then spin it up again._

 Troubleshooting
 ---------------